Frequently asked questions about

-- At least nine insurers offer short-term health insurance in Illinois.
+Yes.
+As of 2022, there were at least seven insurers offering short-term health insurance in Illinois.

 The legislation also calls for short-term health insurance in Illinois to be sold with prominent warning labels, disclosing the fact that they are not minimum essential coverage, do not cover pre-existing conditions, and do not include coverage for all of the ACA’s essential health benefits.

-As of mid-2020, there were at least nine providers of short-term health insurance policies in Illinois:
+As of 2022, there were at least seven providers of short-term health insurance policies in Illinois:

 - Companion Life